MoonetD/CS265-mlsys-project-final/memory-bank/decisionLog.md

 3. Use the node with the closest rank as the insertion point for the recomputation subgraph

 This change makes the backward node lookup more robust by using a similar approach as we did for subgraph extraction, where we find the closest rank instead of looking for an exact match.
 This should allow the graph rewriter to successfully insert recomputation subgraphs for activations marked for recomputation.
+---
+### Decision (Documentation)
+[2025-05-15 18:45:08] - Refocused PLAN_stage_2.md on activation checkpointing via recomputation only

+**Rationale:**
+After reviewing the project requirements and implementation progress, it was determined that the activation checkpointing strategy should focus exclusively on recomputation rather than including swapping and tensor offloading to host memory.
+This decision aligns with the core focus of the project and simplifies the implementation by removing complexity related to host memory management and data transfer overhead calculations.

+**Details:**
+1. Updated PLAN_stage_2.md to remove all references to swapping and tensor offloading
+2. Maintained the overall structure of the plan while focusing solely on the recomputation strategy
+3. Added new sections on Memory Simulation, Performance Optimization, and Integration with Stage 3
+4. Updated terminology throughout to use "CHECKPOINT" and "RECOMPUTE" consistently
+5. Removed the entire "Implement Swap Overhead Calculation" section
+6. Enhanced the Memory Simulation section to better explain how memory usage is tracked during execution

+This focused approach will lead to a cleaner implementation that better aligns with the project's core objectives of optimizing GPU memory usage through strategic activation recomputation.
+---
+### Decision (Documentation)
+[2025-05-15 19:48:37] - Updated PLAN_stage_3.md to focus only on core requirements for graph extractor and rewriter.

+**Rationale:**
+After reviewing the project requirements and the Π-TWO paper, it became clear that sections 6 (Robust Error Handling) and 7 (Performance Optimization) in PLAN_stage_3.md went beyond the basic requirements.
+Removing these sections ensures the plan focuses on the essential implementation aspects as described in the Π-TWO paper.
+Additionally, focusing specifically on ResNet-152 as the primary model aligns with the project's current direction and simplifies the testing process.

+**Details:**
+1. Removed section 6 (Robust Error Handling) which included fallback mechanisms, detailed logging, and graph integrity validation
+2. Removed section 7 (Performance Optimization) which included subgraph extraction optimization, node lookup enhancement, rank scaling, and topological ordering
+3. Modified the "Test with Target Models" task in section 5 to specifically focus on ResNet-152 as the primary model
+4. Maintained all core functionality required for implementing the graph extractor and rewriter

+These changes ensure that the plan for Stage 3 is focused, achievable, and aligned with the core requirements of the project.